Home IIT JEE JEE MAIN JEE Main Percentile Calculator 2026: How to Calculate Percentile With the Help of Answer Key

 If two candidates score the same Total NTA score, the tie will be decided using the steps given below, one after another:

-- Higher NTA score in Drawing Test, then
+• Higher NTA score in the Drawing Test, then

-- If the tie still remains, both candidates will be given the same rank.
+• If the tie remains, both candidates will be given the same rank.

 JEE Main Tie-Breaking Rule for Paper 2 B (B.Planning)

-- A candidate who has less ratio of the wrong answers to the right answers in all subjects, then
+• A candidate who has a lower ratio of wrong answers to right answers in all subjects than

-- Candidates having less proportion of wrong to correct answers in Mathematics (Part-I), then
+• Candidates having a lower proportion of wrong to correct answers in Mathematics (Part-I), then

-- Candidates whose percentage of errors relative to correct answers, in Aptitude Test (Part-II) is lower, then.
+• Candidates whose percentage of errors relative to correct answers, in Aptitude Test (Part-II), is lower than.

-- In Planning Based Questions (Part-III), then candidate who had a lesser percentage of wrong answers as compared to correct answers at the ratio of answers then
+• In Planning Based Questions (Part-III), the candidate who had a lesser percentage of wrong answers as compared to correct answers at the ratio of answers then

 FAQs on JEE Main 2026 Percentile Calculator